Each day, the average office worker receives 121 emails in their inbox.

 Professional emails should be as clear and to the point.
 Think of every sentence you write as essential to capturing the reader's attention and getting what you want out of the email.
 Make sure every sentence is critical to the message you are trying to get across in your email, and you’ll avoid the common mistake of a long email with unnecessary filler sentences that wastes the reader’s time.

 Shorter emails increase the chances of holding the reader’s attention for the entirety of the email, instead of elaborating too long on a particular aspect of the message and risking losing them in the interest of time or boredom.
+Take advantage of using stock phrases to keep things clean and concise.

 3. Improper use of “reply all”